kahshiuhtang/Chess/src/main/python/README.md

-# Chess
+# Chess AI

-## Details
+## TO DO List:

-* Pinned
+* Minor Bug Changes
-  * Is piece pinned if it can eat pinning piece
-* CheckMate
+* Avoid recalculating moves
-  * You are in check
-  * All valid squares are covered
-  * Every Piece that can block is pinned and cannot take pinned piece
-  * Cant take the attacking piece
-* Things to handle:
-  * Promotion -->
-  * Edge cases of handling positions
+* Improve analysis of positions